Get the Basics: RSV Vaccines for Older Adults (60+)

 Getting an RSV vaccine provides protection.
 If you receive the vaccine, you are less likely to get RSV.
 If you do get RSV, you are less likely to get seriously sick if you have received the vaccine.

-• Your healthcare professional will consider your risk factors for getting seriously sick from RSV and your current health status when helping you decide whether to get the vaccine
+• Adults 60-74 years old who are increased risk for severe RSV should also receive the vaccine.
+Your healthcare professional will consider your risk factors for getting seriously sick from RSV when helping you decide whether to get the vaccine.

 Coverage for an RSV vaccine varies: